reijjo/daylight/README.md

-# daylight

 # What is this?

 A web app that visualizes how daylight hours change throughout the year in different Finnish cities.

 # How to use?

-## IMPORTANTE!
+## Important!

 Rename the `.env.example` file to `.env`!

-Go to `https://opencagedata.com/` and make an account so you can get the `apikey` for finding cities.
+Create an account at `https://opencagedata.com/` to obtain an API key.

 -   Add the `apikey` in the bottom on the `.env` file: